-- 1.41 In order to ensure that the plan considers environmental, social and economic issues in planning terms, the Redruth Neighbourhood Plan was screened on an early draft, and it was judged to need a Strategic Environmental Assessment and a Habitats Regulations Assessment.
+1.41 In order to ensure that the plan considers environmental, social and economic issues in planning terms, the Redruth Neighbourhood Plan was screened on an early draft, and it was judged to need a Strategic Environmental Assessment and a Habitats Regulations Assessment.
 Applications for support with this work were made through Locality and AECOM were appointed to undertake these assessments on this draft of the Redruth NDP.
+This work has been completed and the reports are Appendix 9 Strategic Environmental Assessment & Appendix 10 Habitats Regulations Assessment.

-- 1.42 AECOM will consider the Redruth NDP Vision, Objectives and Policies against 19 key sustainability objectives shared with the Cornwall Local Plan.
+1.42 AECOM have considered the Redruth NDP Vision, Objectives and Policies against 19 key sustainability objectives shared with the Cornwall Local Plan.
 These are:

 - 1. Climate Factors

 - 3. Mineral and Geo-diversity

 - 5. Air

 - 7. Biodiversity

 - 9. Maritime

 - 11. Design

 - 13. Crime and Anti-social behaviour

 - 15. Heath, Sport & Recreation

 - 17. Education & Skills.

 - 2. Waste

 - 4. Soil

 - 6. Water

 - 8. Landscape

 - 10. Historic Environment

 - 12. Social Inclusion

 - 14. Housing

 - 16. Economic Development

 - 18. Transport & Accessibility

 - 19. Energy

-- 1.43 These Sustainability Appraisals presents a valuable opportunity to identify chances to mitigate against any potential negative impacts and to enhance positive outcomes of the NDP for Redruth.
+1.43 These Sustainability Appraisals presents a valuable opportunity to identify chances to mitigate against any potential negative impacts and to enhance positive outcomes of the NDP for Redruth.

-- 1.44 The SEA and HRA will undertaken on this draft of the NDP and will be published alongside the NDP document for Pre-submission consultation.

-- 14 V12 September 23 Redruth Neighbourhood Development Plan Consultation Draft for discussion